Sunday December 16

 I think that pump says 25 cents a gallon

 Going into the Packard Shop.
 John and Anita standing with Ronnie.
-John
+John and Anitas Met to the left

 Inside the Packard Shop